schmittjoh/serializer/doc/configuration.rst

 replaced with ``.``.
 So, if you class would be named ``Vendor\Package\Foo``, the metadata file would need to be located at ``$someDir/Vendor.Package.Foo.(xml|yml)``.
 For more information, see the :doc:`reference <reference>`.

-Setting default SerializationContext factory
+Setting a default SerializationContext factory
 --------------------------------------------
-To avoid to creating a new instance of SerializationContext every time you call method ``serialize()`` (or ``toArray()``), you can set a ``SerializationContextFactory`` to the Serializer.
+To avoid to pass an instance of SerializationContext every time you call method ``serialize()`` (or ``toArray()``), you can set a ``SerializationContextFactory`` to the Serializer.